sjhuang26/thinking-system/README.md

 Does our exercise go beyond merely creating a marginal chance of a "random quiz" to get the brain to pay attention?
 Yes; The exercise as a whole is a massive **signal booster** of attention/reward/punishment.

+- As discussed earlier, the INCORRECT cue is like **anti-attention**.
-- The narrow focus (only two cues and the details within them) make the INCORRECT case very specific.
-This trains a migration of attention between two points (which make a straight line!)
+  - Attention is moved between two points (which make a straight line!).
   - This suggests the importance of also practicing memory palace (method of loci) navigation and visualizing "drawing a curved line across the path."
-- There is a strong visualization aspect; I believe the "mind's eye" works by storing the delta between the present and the desired visualization.
+- I believe the "mind's eye" works by storing the delta between the present and the desired visualization.
   - An alternate explanation is that the "mind's eye" works by fluctuating from past (synthesizing the necessary episodic memories) to present.
   - To be clear, I think the GPU is capable of the sensory process of visualization -- simulating the future from the episodic past/present.
 - There is an incredibly fast density shift from Cue A to Cue B and back.
 I strongly suspect the mechanistic manipulation of a "a back-and-forth brain wave rhythm" like "sitting on a rocking chair."
+  - **Preserve as much detail as possible** when attention shifts between CORRECT and INCORRECT cues.
+    - Force yourself to "copy" cues into working memory buffers (e.g., I force myself to color the objects RED and GREEN).
+    - Visually annotate the room with boundaries and curves with lines (like an artist would!) -- **line-diagram notation**
     - Clearly feel that each cue attention shift drops details from the brain.
-For amplifying this effect, apply **line-diagram notation**.
-    - Visually annotate the room with boundaries and curves with lines (like an artist would!).
-    - The goal is to preserve as much detail as possible when cues are "copied" into some working memory buffer (e.g., I force myself to color the objects RED and GREEN).

 ### How to avoid training plateaus?
 Considerations of deliberate practice.

 > TODO!
 Anything in italics is a sophisticated metaphor/construct that requires further explanation.

 1. Use _dense constructs_ so that the situation as a whole is a dense cue.
-2. Trivially move to a _dual pressure situation_ by finding two details that are both equivalent to sparse cues.
+2. Trivially move to a _dual pressure situation_ by finding two details that are both equivalent to sparse cues. (_Hdense_)
-3. Portal between them with the help of the _rhythm system_ or _multiple-document cycle_.
+3. Portal between them with the help of the _rhythm system_ or _multiple-document cycle_. (_Hsparse_)

 **Some more details.**